-Apple, Amazon, Walmart, even the United States Military, all rely on solar power as a steady energy source.
+Apple, Amazon, Walmart, and even the United States Military rely on solar power as a steady energy source.

 If you invest in solar energy now, you could have a system that will produce free electricity for you for 30+ years.

 4. Equipment Is Backed by Strong Manufacturer Warranties

 How many devices or pieces of equipment can you buy that come with a 25-year warranty?

 While no one should deny that a solar energy system can be a substantial upfront investment, getting stuck with faulty parts shouldn’t introduce risk to that investment.

 As long as you purchase your equipment from a reputable manufacturer of quality solar equipment, be that panels, inverters, racking, etc., you’ll have a hefty warranty behind everything you purchase.